The top 4-year CDs have something in common. They offer:

 As you compare rates, pay attention to details.
 An account that doesn’t require you to fork over too much money upfront is ideal.
 Consider finding offers that don’t force you to jump through extra hoops—such as opening a new checking account—before you can purchase a CD.

 Top account details

 - Latino Community Credit Union has been committed to educating and empowering members since it launched in 2000.
-Today it offers services to anyone interested in joining the Latino Community Development Center.
-The credit union, which is based in Durham, North Carolina, earned four out of five stars on Bankrate’s latest Safe & Sound Ratings, which measures the financial health of banks and credit unions.
+Today, it offers services to anyone interested in joining the Latino Community Development Center.
+The credit union, which is based in Durham, North Carolina, earned five out of five stars in Bankrate’s latest review of its financial health.

 Factor in flexibility

 With the Federal Reserve gradually raising its benchmark interest rate, investing in a long-term CD may not seem like the best idea.
 You risk losing out on better deals as banks and credit unions slowly increase their rates.